-Finally, we can analyze bank risk-taking incentives (Keeley, 1991; Holmstrom and Tirole, 1997; Freixas and Rochet 2008; Jimenez et al., 2014).
-On the one hand, banks with lower net worth (e.g. lower capital or lower lending capacity) may take higher risk on the margin due to lower skin in the game; relatedly, banks with lower credit supply (lower estimated bank fixed effects) may take on the margin higher risk to compensate for their lower profits (due to lower lending) as financial intermediaries have higher profit targets (Rajan, 2005).
+lower lending capacity) may take higher risk on the margin due to lower skin in the game;27 relatedly, banks with lower credit supply (lower estimated bank fixed effects) may take on the margin higher risk to compensate for their lower profits (due to lower lending) as financial intermediaries have higher profit targets (Rajan, 2005).
 On the other hand, banks with higher estimated fixed effects (e.g. higher net worth/balance sheet strength) can not only have higher lending capacity but also higher risk-taking capacity (Freixas and Rochet, 2008).
 For this risk-taking analysis, we introduce in equation (1) interactions of borrower and lender fixed effects and/or observables.
 As each application from a household has other identical ones except for one variable, not only we can measure the impact of each household variable (e.g. permanent job, income, age, desired maturity and interest rate-type) on loan acceptance or rates by applying a "group-household" fixed effect, but we also assess whether banks change their lending conditions differently for riskier vs. safer borrowers (where riskier borrowers are e.g. due to lower income, or riskier loan contracts are e.g. due to longer-term loans).

 There are of course some caveats in our approach.
-First, as the other micro empirical analyses on credit (e.g. Khwaja and Mian, 2008; Amiti and Weinstein, 2008), our analysis is purely cross-sectional, and thus we cannot provide evidence on the time-series evolution of borrower and bank factors for credit; a key difference with the other papers that use cross-sectional variation is that in our case our data is not observational.
-Second, we can analyze bank (supply) factors -vs. borrower (demand) factors-via bank and household fixed effects, thereby capturing unobserved and observed factors, and we can even compare identical household borrowers applying to the same bank having only one different household (borrower) factor (via our fictitious household applications).
+First, as the other micro empirical analyses on credit (e.g. Khwaja and Mian, 2008; Amiti and Weinstein, 2008), our analysis is purely cross-sectional, and thus we cannot provide evidence on the time-series evolution of borrower and bank factors for credit; a key difference with the other papers that use cross-sectional variation is that in our case our data is not observational.28 Second, we can analyze bank (supply-side) factors -vs. borrower (demand-side) factors - via bank and household fixed effects, thereby capturing unobserved and observed factors, and we can even compare identical household borrowers applying to the same bank having only one different household (borrower) factor (via our fictitious household applications).
 However, we cannot have identical banks except for one observable factor (i.e. identical banks but with differences only e.g. in bank capital).
 We analyze bank observables but based on the existing (real) banks.
-Third, our analysis is about lending decisions by banks (loan demand is given) depending on borrower factors (proxying borrower labor income level and volatility, preferences and expectations) and lender factors (capital, liquidity, risk), i.e. we back out the lending decisions by banks based on borrower (demand) vs. bank (supply) factors (see Holmstrom and Tirole, 1997, or Bernanke and Gertler, 1995), but we do not analyze changes in loan demand.
+Third, our analysis is about lending decisions by banks (loan demand is given) depending on borrower factors (proxying borrower labor income level and volatility, preferences and expectations) and lender factors (capital, liquidity, risk), i.e. we back out the lending decisions by banks based on borrower

-&lt;sup>26 In Holmstrom and Tirole (1997) higher risk-taking by less capitalized banks is via lower bank monitoring (i.e. the borrower is riskier because of lower bank monitoring).
+27 In Holmstrom and Tirole (1997) higher risk-taking by less capitalized banks is via lower bank monitoring (i.e. the borrower is riskier because of lower bank monitoring).
 More generally, banks can choose borrowers with ex-ante riskier characteristics as in a mean-variance portfolio analysis (Freixas and Rochet, 2008).